Christian Formation & Direction Ministries, NorthWest

 CFDM-NW trains spiritual directors in the Pacific Northwest, to companion others on their journey with God.
 Our Spiritual Direction Training program is an alternative to seminary for mature Christians who want training in offering spiritual direction and the contemplative life.
 It offers practical hands-on training, including courses in spiritual theology, spiritual traditions, spiritual formation, along with practicum, case studies, and supervision in giving and receiving spiritual direction.
 This is a two-year certificate program with small learning cohorts, training people to companion others as they walk the story of their life with God.
 Learn more...

-The Spiritual Direction Training Program starts with a Year of Discernment.
+The Spiritual Direction Training Program starts with a “Season of Discernment.”

 going deeper in relationship with god